Unambiguisability and Register Minimisation of Min-Plus Models: Preliminaries

 We write $p\runsto{w}q$ when there exists some run $\rho$ such that $\rho:p\runsto{w}q$.
 We lift this notation to concatenations of runs, e.g., $\rho: p\runsto{x}q\runsto{y}r$ means that $\rho$ is a run on $xy$ from $p$ to $r$ that reaches $q$ after the prefix $x$.
 We also incorporate this to $\minweight$ by writing e.g., $\minweight(q\runsto{x}p\runsto{y}r)$ to mean the minimal weight of a run $\rho:q\runsto{x}p\runsto{y}r$.

-A WFA is \emph{trim} if every state is reachable from $q_0$ by some run.
+A WFA is \emph{trim} if every state is reachable from $q_0$ by some run and can reach an accepting state with some run.
 Note that states that do not satisfy this can be found in polynomial time (by simple graph search), and can be removed from the WFA without changing the weight of any accepted word.
 Throughout this paper, we assume that all WFAs are trim.